France-ioi/bebras-modules/pemFioi/quickAlgo/createLib.md

 * if `context.display` is available, do the necessary display changes in the `$('#grid')`;
 * call the callback with `context.waitDelay(callback)`.

-Your block must eventually be listed in the `context.customBlocks` object with its prototype.
+Your block must eventually be listed in the `context.customBlocks` object with prototype information.
 Just imitate the given examples: your function should be included in a namespace (usually the name of your library) and a category, and may have parameters and a return value.